 Click on the Icon above to be Routed to Information About Parking Adjustments due to the Construction of the New Student Center and Parking Deck

-All state vehicles should be fueled with Unleaded Regular gas ONLY, with one exception.
+All university owned state vehicles and Motor Fleet Management (MFM) rented vehicles by the university departments should be fueled with Unleaded Regular gas ONLY, with one exception.
 Vehicles designated as Alternative Fuel Vehicles (has an AFV sticker on one of the vehicle windows) can be fueled with E-85, when available.

 How to use the pro-key: